 DLH has received notices from the Internal Revenue Service ("IRS") claiming taxes, interest and penalties due related to payroll taxes predominantly from its former PEO operations which were sold in fiscal 2003.
 DLH has also received notices from the IRS reporting overpayments of taxes.
 Management believes that these notices are predominantly the result of misapplication of payroll tax payments between its legal entities.
 If not resolved favorably, the Company may incur interest and penalties.
 Until the sale of certain assets related to the former PEO operations, DLH operated through 17 subsidiaries, and management believes that the IRS has not correctly identified payments made through certain of the different entities, therefore leading to the notices.
 To date, DLH has been working with the IRS to resolve these discrepancies and has had certain interest and penalty claims abated.
 DLH has also received notices from the Social Security Administration claiming variances in wage reporting compared to IRS transcripts.
 DLH believes the notices from the Social Security Administration are directly related to the IRS notices received.
 DLH believes that after the IRS applies all the funds correctly, any significant interest and penalties will be abated; however, there can be no assurance that each of these matters will be resolved favorably.
-In settling various years for specific subsidiaries is not yet completed, the potential exists for related penalties and interest.
+In settling various years for specific subsidiaries with the IRS, the Company has received refunds for those specific periods; however, as the process of settling and concluding on other periods and subsidiaries is not yet completed, the potential exists for related penalties and interest.
 The remaining liability (\$1.3 million at September 30, 2012) has been recorded in accounts payable and includes estimated accrued penalties and interest totaling approximately \$500,000.